• Skip to primary navigation

 Food to feed a family

-Macaroni cheese has always been my go-to meal when I’m looking for a quick and easy meal that will feed the entire family, but not break the bank.
+Macaroni cheese has always been my go-to meal whenever I need a quick and easy meal that will feed the entire family, but not break the bank.

 When I was a single Mum with three small children to feed, a meal of macaroni cheese was a lifesaver.
 Luckily they all loved it.
 I don’t know if it was the addition of the sausages or the cheesy tomatoes on top, but whenever I served up this mac ‘n’ cheese I was guaranteed empty plates.